ewroginek/InFusion/README.md

 Interscience, 2004)

 If you have regression data, consider using the example in `run_regression.py`. `InFusionRegression` takes a dictionary of vectors and uses different weighting schemes and combination types to produce new models.

+If you have no ground truth labels, your problem is an unsupervised learning problem.
+Consider using the example in `run_unsupervised.py`.